Living Soil Tree Farm

 Honey Locust Seed

-Across from the Quaker Friends Meeting House in Downingtown there is a row of trees which include several honey locusts.
-We gathered pods from each of the trees in this row.
-All trees in this row are thornless and had thick juicy pods packed with sugar.
-These are valuable genetics that John and many others fought hard to preserve.
-Desirable traits such as thornless-ness and high sugar content in pods will surely be passed on in some of the offspring.
-We just collected these seeds in fall 2023 and thus have not grown any out to determine what percentage show the thornless trait.
+With that said these are valuable genetics that John and many others fought hard to preserve.
+Desirable traits such as high sugar content in pods and perhaps some thornless-ness will surely be passed on to many of the offspring.
 We are confident that these seeds are worth growing.
-Around the Hershey farm you can find what look to be wild planted honey locust, many of which have no thorns.
+Around the Hershey farm you can find what look to be wild planted honey locust, many of which have no thorns but often have less sugary pods by comparison.
 I assume these came from John’s mother trees and planted themselves.

 Wild Hershey refers to some trees behind the Quaker meeting house that appear to be wild planted trees.
 The trees I collected from in this bath were thornless but had much less sugar content in the pods.
 Trees were loaded with a silly number of pods.